Guess Who's Coming to Dinner: Reception

 Guess Who's Coming to Dinner was a box-office success in 1968 throughout the United States, including in Southern states where it was traditionally assumed that few white filmgoers would want to see any film with black leads.
 The success of this film challenged that assumption in film marketing.
 Despite this success, which included numerous film award nominations, Frank Rich of The New York Times wrote in November 2008 that the film was frequently labeled as dated among liberals.
 Another main point of contention was the fact that Poitier's character, the golden future son-in-law, had no flaws and a résumé of good deeds.
 Many people felt that the dynamic between the Draytons and Poitier's character would have inevitably resulted in a happily-ever-after film ending because Poitier's character was so perfect, respectable, likable, and proper.
 Some people went as far as saying Prentice was "too white" not to be accepted by the Draytons.
 It was also criticized by some for these reasons at the time, with African-American actor Stepin Fetchit saying that the film "did more to stop intermarriage than to help it."
-Kramer's intention of the film was to de-bunk stereotypes placed against people of color, but some scholars argue that it created new stereotypes in its portrayal.
+Kramer's intention of the film was to debunk stereotypes placed against people of color, but some scholars argue that it created new stereotypes in its portrayal.

 In a 1986 review of the film by The New York Times, Lawrence Van Gelder wrote: "the suspicion arises that were the film made today its makers would come to grips a good deal more bluntly with the problems of intermarriage.
 Still, this remains a deft comedy and – most of all – a paean to the power of love."
 In his 1967 review of the film, Champlin wrote "questions do arise" about the treatment of intermarriage, which he observed was "made palatable to the greatest number" by creating a "comfortably old-fashioned picture."
 Champlin pointed to the extraordinary stature of the Poitier character, and said that he was left with a "nagging uneasiness that the problem has not really been confronted or solved, but only patronized."